tahsinkoc/elentis/README.md

-# ELENTIS REST API Library for Deno runtime
+# ELENTIS REST API Tool for Deno runtime

 ## Overview

-This is a Deno runtime REST API library that provides a simple way to create RESTful APIs with folder-based routing.
+This is a Deno runtime REST API Tool that provides a simple way to create RESTful APIs with folder-based routing.
 The library allows you to easily organize your API endpoints and handle requests with ease.

 ## Features